trishac97/PYGCN-GML-HW2/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite this paper if you use this code in your own work:

 ```
 @article{kipf2016semi,